 Step-5: Implement The Main Function

-Here, we just need to send the values of the Root Nodes as an argument of the functions.
+Here, we just need to send the values of the Root Nodes as an argument to the functions.
 Then we will just print the sequence of the Tree Traversal Algorithms.

 int main()